-Continue reading Pickled Green AlmondsThe movie “My Big Fat Greek Wedding” didn’t exaggerate when it portrayed the role that food plays amongst Greeks.
+Continue reading Scented Geranium & Apple Jelly (No Added Pectin)The movie “My Big Fat Greek Wedding” didn’t exaggerate when it portrayed the role that food plays amongst Greeks.
 Greeks love food and have taken meal preparation to a whole ‘nuther level.
 For Greek women, being regarded as a good cook is like winning Gold in the Olympics (which Greeks invented, in case you didn’t know).
 It’s not about fancy.
 It’s about looking appetizing, being tasty, filling you up, while being resourceful, and all at once.
 It’s about preparing a meal where everyone actually believes you when you say you “slaved over a hot stove all day”.
 And in the end, it’s really all about love.

 Do you have a particular ingredient you want to use?
 Type it into the handy search bar below and see what comes up!
 Check out my gardening section to find out how to grow many of your own ingredients for the recipes below.